 They can also cause injuries of varying severity.
 Some physical injuries you could sustain in an accident of this kind include:

 You could also suffer from psychological injuries such as anxiety, depression and stress.
 These injuries can seriously impact your quality of life.
 We can help you take steps to seek the compensation you deserve.
-Contact us today to begin making a workplace accident claim.
+Contact us today to discuss any aspect of forklift accident claims.

 Your Right To Health And Safety At Work